hhatch/dormms/README.rst

 * Verify results are reproduced by another researcher.
 * Do not add large data files or external software to the repository.
 * Temporary files are ones that are not added to the repository as final results.

+After the data.json is created, then a [method].py file is created that matches the name of the data directory.
+For example, src/dormms/lennard_jones.py imports src/dormms/lennard_jones/data.json.

 .. include:: DISCLAIMER.rst